Efficient Recovery Learning using Model Predictive Meta-Reasoning: Related Work

+\textbf{Meta-Reasoning:} In cognitive science, meta-reasoning~\cite{ackerman2017meta} refers to processes that monitor the progress of human reasoning activities (\emph{metacognitive monitoring}) and allocate time and effort devoted to cognitive tasks (\emph{metacognitive control}).
+It is a key component of human intelligence which allows the human mind to solve a wide range of problems using a fixed amount of computation and limited experience~\cite{russell1991principles,Cox2011MetareasoningT,Griffiths2019DoingMW}.
+Meta-reasoning has been used in artificial intelligence to design agents that operate in resource constrained environments.
+One such approach is to compute the value of computation~\cite{russell1991principles} for every computation that could be executed and pursue the computation with the highest value.

-\textbf{Hierarchical Reinforcement Learning} Hierarchical reinforcement learning (HRL)~\cite{pateria2021hierarchical} is a powerful approach for difficult long-horizon decision making problems.
+\textbf{Hierarchical Reinforcement Learning:} Hierarchical reinforcement learning (HRL)~\cite{pateria2021hierarchical} is a powerful approach for difficult long-horizon decision making problems.
 It enables autonomous decomposition of the problem into tractable sub-tasks, often building hierarchies of states and policies.
-This hierarchy allows decisions to be made at higher levels of abstraction without having to deal with the low-level details.
-Temporally extended actions, called options~\cite{sutton1999between} are used as an abstraction over low level robot actions while a symbolic representation~\cite{konidaris2018skills} of the task can be learnt from skills.
-A number of prior works propose algorithms for skill discovery and learning~\cite{konidaris2009skill,Konidaris2012,bagaria2019option}.
-Our work can be viewed as an option discovery and learning approach.
-However, in contrast with most HRL approaches that seek options that allow them to cover the whole state space, we seek to discover and cover the part of the state space (i.e. failures) most relevant to the task.
-Second, we focus on resource efficiency due to practical resource constraints and the difficulty of skill learning in robotics.
+A number of prior works propose algorithms for skill discovery and learning~\cite{konidaris2009skill,Konidaris2012,bagaria2019option} with the goal of covering the whole state space By contrast, we seek to discover and cover the part of the state space most relevant to the task.
+Second, we focus on resource efficiency due to the difficulty and high complexity of skill learning in robotics.